b-fg/CFD4Engineers.jl/README.md

 Pluto programming notebooks for the ML lectures of the CFD4Engineers course.
 Contains

-- [notebook1.jl](notebook1.jl): tutorial explaining how neural netoworks operate and comparing them to a coinstricted parametric function such as a paraboloid
+- [notebook1.jl](notebook1.jl): tutorial explaining how neural netoworks operate and comparing them to a constricted parametric function such as a paraboloid

 ### Run the notebooks